 They say that everything’s better with bacon and I can’t help but agree.
-For today’s dinner I decided to make cream-cheese filled bacon-wrapped chicken.
+For today’s dinner, I decided to make cream-cheese filled bacon-wrapped chicken.
 Sadly, I cannot display photos of the dish itself because we were too hungry that as soon as it was cooked and placed on the table, everyone took a piece off the platter and … nibble, bite, chew, savor, swallow, yum!
 It was gone. 😀

 When I told my friends on Facebook what I was preparing this is what they had to say (click on “comment” to see the comments):

-For this post I will use photos from the web but as soon as I am able to do this dish again I will make sure to take photos and post it.
+For this post, I will use photos from the web but as soon as I am able to do this dish again I will make sure to take photos and post it.

 Some things you need to know about chicken

-There are two kinds of meat on a chicken – dark meat and white meat.
+There are two kinds of meat on a chicken – the dark meat and white meat.
 In a nutshell white meat is made up of the entire torso of the chicken while dark meat is the thighs, legs, and wings.

 - White meat is meatier (there is more of it) and is often dry which is why it is what is usually used in making chicken salad, chicken sandwiches, etc.